eamonwong/LyricsExtractorApp/README.md

 This project is a Python-based Lyrics Extractor App with a graphical user interface (GUI) built using CustomTkinter and Tkinter.
 It allows users to search for song lyrics, view album art, and open song pages on Spotify and Genius.
 Whether you're a music enthusiast or just want quick access to song lyrics, this app has you covered!

 # Features
-- 🎵 Extract Lyrics
-  Search for lyrics of any song by entering the song name and artist.
+- 🎵 Extract Lyrics: Search for lyrics of any song by entering the song name and artist.

-- 🎨 View Album Art
-  Automatically fetch and display the album art of the searched song.
+- 🎨 View Album Art: Automatically fetch and display the album art of the searched song.

-- 🔗 Open on Spotify and Genius
-  Quickly access the song’s Spotify page or its Genius page with the click of a button.
+- 🔗 Open on Spotify and Genius: Quickly access the song’s Spotify page or its Genius page with the click of a button.

-- 🕶️ Dark Mode Toggle
-  Switch between light and dark modes for a comfortable viewing experience.
+- 🕶️ Dark Mode Toggle: Switch between light and dark modes for a comfortable viewing experience.

-- 🔄 Search History Persistence
-  Save your search history to a local file (search_history.json) so you can revisit it after restarting the app.
+- 🔄 Search History Persistence: Save your search history to a local file (search_history.json) so you can revisit it after restarting the app.

 # Technologies Used
 - Python: Core programming language.